kristopolous/tube-get/README.md

 **tube-get** is a python script that acts as a browser independent easy way to freely download video content from adult sites.

-The business models are fairly similar: You watch an allotment of videos in their embedded player per some time period and then you have to pay.

-They seem to be using mostly the same software to do this.
-It's pretty trivial to work around since it leaks enough information for you to derive the location of the content before it presents you with the paywall.
+They seem to be using mostly the same software.

 I've had a number of solutions over the years, but the latest I'm proud of for its simplicity.

 # Usage

-Start it up by specifying a directory to save to and then past URLs in the console after you start:
+Start it up by specifying a directory to save to and then paste URLs in the console after you start:

     $ ./tube-get.py [ Directory to save stuff ]
     http://somevideosite.com/somevideolink.html